Tips for Fastening PVC Trim

 Clear the product shown here requires a 1/8th inch gap per 18 feet when installed at 70 degrees.
 In hot weather, make the gap a little smaller.
 In cold weather, make it a little larger.
 Fill gaps using manufacturer recommended sealant.
 Just like with wood use a scarf joint to join PVC trim boards.

 A scarf is made from two opposing miters that are glued together with manufacturer recommended cement.
 PVC cement is used on any joint that doesn’t require an expansion gap.

 For fastening use stainless steel trim nails so the nails will last as long as the trim.
 Nail within two inches from the edge of the boards and at least every 18 inches along the length.

 You can also use a screw and plug system.
 This one from Fasten Master has plugs made to match clear products.

-For exposed edges sand smooth with 150 or 220 grit sandpaper to smooth any sharp or rough edges.
+Sand smooth with 150 or 220 grit sandpaper to smooth any sharp or rough edges.